A geometrical description of untwisted 3d Dijkgraaf-Witten TQFT with defects

 \item Composition of morphisms is by pullback, where $T_1: \mathcal H\times_{\mathcal G_2} \mathcal{K} \to \mathcal{H}$ and $T_2: \mathcal H\times_{\mathcal G_2} \mathcal{K} \to \mathcal{K}$ denote pullback projections:

 \item The identity morphism on $\mathcal G$ is $[\mathcal G\xleftarrow{p_0} \mathcal G^I\xrightarrow{p_1} \mathcal G]$.

-\item The symmetric monoidal structure is given by the product of groupoids. \end{compactitem} \end{lemma} \begin{proof} This is proven in \cite[Section 3.2]{Tor}, in the dual context of cofibrant spans of topological spaces and in \cite[Section 3.2] {FMP} in the context of homotopy finite spans of homotopy finite spaces.
+\item The symmetric monoidal structure is given by the product of groupoids.
+The associativity and unit constraints and the symmetric braiding of $\mathrm{span}^{\rm fib}(\Grpd)$ are obtained from those of $\Grpd$, as an isomorphism $ f: \mathcal{G} \to \mathcal{G}'$ of groupoids defines a fibrant span \end{compactitem} \end{lemma} \begin{proof} This is proven in \cite[Section 3.2]{Tor}, in the dual context of cofibrant spans of topological spaces and in \cite[Section 3.2] {FMP} in the context of homotopy finite spans of homotopy finite spaces.
 The argument generalises to the context of groupoids via Lemma \ref{lem:doldgrp}.
 Note that the fibrancy condition on spans is essential to ensure that the composition of fibrant spans of essentially finite groupoids is a fibrant span of essentially finite groupoids.
-It is also required to ensure that $[\mathcal G\xleftarrow{p_0} \mathcal G^I\xrightarrow{p_1} \mathcal G]$ indeed acts as an identity. \end{proof}
+It is also required to ensure that $[\mathcal G\xleftarrow{p_0} \mathcal G^I\xrightarrow{p_1} \mathcal G]$ indeed acts as an identity and that the associativity, unit constraints and braiding are natural isomorphisms. \end{proof}

-We now consider a category that is closely related to $\Span^\fib(\Grpd)$, where the objects are representations of groupoids and morphisms are given by fibrant spans of groupoids, together with certain natural transformations.
+We now consider a category that is closely related to $\mathrm{span}^{\mathrm{fib}}(\Grpd)$, where the objects are representations of groupoids and morphisms are given by fibrant spans of groupoids, together with certain natural transformations.
 Identity morphism on a groupoid $\G$ are again defined by the arrow groupoid $\G^I$ and its projection functors $p_0,p_1:\G^I\to \G$.
 For this, note that any representation $\rho: \G \to \Vect_\C$ defines functors $\rho p_0,\rho p_1: \G^I\to \Vect_\C$ and a natural transformation $\sigma^\rho:\rho p_0\Rightarrow \rho p_1$ with components $\sigma^\rho_f=\rho(f)$ for all objects $f$ of $\G^I$.